In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 A theme with clean coding makes your website faster and smoother to run.
 The coding has to be standard and secure so that people cannot have more access to your website than a normal user.

-To check the coding, you can use the w3c markup validator to find errors in terms of well-founded code markup.
+To check the coding, you can use the w3c markup validator to find errors regarding well-founded code markup.

 Uncluttered Page Layout

 The organization or layout of your website is referred to as page style or page layout.
-To keep users engaged, your website must be simple to use and packed with relevant content.
+Your website must be simple to use and packed with relevant content to keep users engaged.
 The positioning of sidebars and other page customizations are important aspects of the page layout.

 Giving your audience a “treat to their eyes” might help them become more interested, which is one reason.
 Your website might seem different by styling each page differently based on its content.
 But for the transition to seem seamless, care should be made that the page styles match.